mattzeunert/mattzeunert.github.io/_posts/2022-01-20-saas-payment-by-bank-transfer.md

 You've got a customer asking to pay by bank transfer, so all you have to do is send the invoice and wait, right?

 Sometimes this works.
-But the sale is now no longer self-service and **asking to pay by bank transfer can be the start a longer purchase process**.
+But **the sale is now no longer self-service** and asking to pay by bank transfer can be the start a longer purchase process.

 For example, you might be asked to: